alerner1/raceyou/README.md

 careful seeding
-DONE --> sort places by seconds as well as minutes maybe a grid for the friends display on the runner show page maybe fix the "race is now closed" thing but w/e
+DONE --> sort places by seconds as well as minutes maybe a grid for the friends display on the runner show page DONE --> maybe fix the "race is now closed" thing but w/e